bjornmose/BioMotionLab2Blender/README.md

 did take some code reading and put things to python BM

 the lower part ports data to Blender (www.blender.org) generates objects in blender to view and control them.
-Control is minimal but works .. that is in blender 3.79 you can run the script .. start the animation (0..39) modify the parameters gender .... run the script again .. it works on the allready created tree so almost live
+Control is minimal but works .. that is in blender 3.79 needs an active time line  (start 0.. end 39) with key frames set to position you can run the script .. start the animation (alt-a) modify the parameters gender and others  .... run the script again .. it works on the allready created tree so almost live